teotom19/springboot-orderdemo/README.md

 The context of demo is about an ordering application.
 User can submit an order and view any order registered on system via OrderAPI.

+Maven 3 and Java 8 are required in order to build the project.

+The demo app uses H2 in memory database.
+As a result, you don't need to install any database server at all.
+Database migration is performed automatically by JPA (see application.yml)

 Main tasks:

 1. Fill in implementation of Order API methods in order to fetch all orders, fetch a specific order and submit a new order